alielbekov/alielbekov/README.md

 ### Hi there 👋 I'm Ali,
 👨‍🎓 A computer science undergraduate student at University of Arizona <br>
-🔎 Focusing on Web Development, Mobile Development, and Teaching
+🔎 Focusing on Web Development and Teaching
 ❤️ Love building applications
 ⚽ Want to bring social good to the community